Sienci-Labs/Resources/longmill/the-basics/lm-feeds-and-speeds.md

 Ensure that any cutting tool you end up using is installed as deeply as possible into the router, with a bare-minimum of 3/8” of the tool being inside the router for light cuts.

 These feeds and speeds are meant to be a starting point in finding the right parameters that work best for your setup.
-Feeds and speeds listed on this page have been tested to work with <b>2-flute, 1/8" carbide end mills</b>, the type of cutting tool that is most readily available <a href="http://sienci.com/product/18-flat-end-mill/" target="_blank" rel="noopener noreferrer">in our store</a>.
+Feeds and speeds listed on this page have been tested to work with **2-flute, 1/8" carbide end mills**, the type of cutting tool that is most readily available <a href="http://sienci.com/product/18-flat-end-mill/" target="_blank" rel="noopener noreferrer">in our store</a>.
 Unless you're doing 3D contour cutting where the z-axis moves up and down a lot, we usually recommended lower plunge rates (100mm/min to 300mm/min) for most materials.
 You'll need to know the speed range of the Makita RT0701:

 <table class="wp-table" width="70%">
 <tbody>